Self-Directed Assessments vs. Competency-Based Education: Explaining Your Flex Choice Options

 What are self-directed assessments?

 It may seem like a similar concept based on the name, but self-directed assessments are not the same thing as a CBE course.
-At Rasmussen College, these offerings are one way for students to earn credit from prior knowledge and experiences.
+At Rasmussen University, these offerings are one way for students to earn credit from prior knowledge and experiences.

 You can think of these assessments as somewhat similar to a “test out” option—but there’s more to it than simply taking a test.
 These assessments come in the form of a self-directed online module where students complete interactive work demonstrating their proficiency in a subject.
 Students who choose to take a self-directed assessment have the ability to receive one-on-one guidance from an academic coach.